Dyalog/Presentations/FuConf2014/README.md

 Slides and scripts from [Morten Krombergs talk at FuConf 2014](http://confengine.com/functional-conf-2014/proposal/436/pragmatic-functional-programming-using-dyalog) in Bangalore:

+The APL source files are best viewed with the APL385 font that can be found [here](http://www.dyalog.com/apl-font-keyboard.htm).
 ##Files:
 1. Pragmatic*.PPTX : The PowerPoint presentation
 2. part1_log.txt   : Transcript of the first demo session